Saint Joseph's Day: Spain

 In Spain, Saint Joseph's Day is their version of Father's Day, which is called El Dia del Padre.
 In some parts of Spain it is celebrated as Falles.
 They feel that Saint Joseph is a good example of what a father figure should be like, which is why they connect these two days.
 Since Spain does correlate this day with Father's Day, it is tradition for children to cook their fathers breakfast or even give small gifts.
 It is a "meatless affair", because it occurs during the Lenten season.
 Some symbols to represent this day include Jesus holding carpenter tools, baby Jesus, and a staff with lilies.
 A few things to do on this day to celebrate are attending a special church service, visiting different cathedrals, joining Valencia's Falla Festival, and exploring the city, museums and art galleries.
 The Falla Festival runs for 5 days and ends on 19 March in remembrance of Saint Joseph.

 Poland

-Polish families celebrate this day with a Saint Joseph's table in their house that is decorated with red and white for Poland and Saint Joseph.
-These tables set up in their house include holy cards and candles all around and meatless food in which they call a "festive fast" because it is Lent season.
 To represent and honor Saint Joseph, Poland has hymns they made.
 A few of the hymns are Duszo moja, O Jozefie Ukochany, and Szczesliwy, Kto Sobie Patrona.
+Attitudes differ on whether meat can be eaten during the day; in some quarters, meatless food is to be eaten because it is Lent season, while in others the ranking of the feast as a solemnity means that there is no need to abstain from meat even when the feast falls on a Friday.